 In Alexandria, Philo applied this method to interpreting the Greek translation of the Hebrew Scriptures.
 He produced numerous allegorical commentaries on the Pentateuch, with particular emphasis on Genesis and Exodus.
 Philo’s method influenced early Christian commentators such as Clement (circa 150-215 C.E.) and Origen.
 Origen, for example, proposed that scripture may have three levels of meaning: literal, moral, and allegorical.
 When the literal reading of a passage is problematic, this was a sign to Origen that an enlightened reader must seek a deeper, symbolic meaning.
 Only the “simple” remain mired in literalistic readings, he thought.
 Origen’s method reveals that for ancient readers, like for us today, some biblical passages resist easy interpretation.

-David L. Eastman is associate professor of religion at Ohio Wesleyan University.
+David L. Eastman is Sherrill Chair of Bible at the The McCallie School in Chattanooga,TN.
 In his research he employs archaeological, textual, liturgical, and artistic evidence for the study of early Christian constructions of identity, the cult of the saints, and the reception and expansion of the apostolic histories.
 He is the author of Paul the Martyr: The Cult of the Apostle in the Latin West (Society of Biblical Literature and Brill, 2011) and The Deaths of the Apostles: The Ancient Martyrdom Accounts of Peter and Paul (SBL Press, 2015).

 A Macedonian (Greek) general who conquered the Persians and ruled over a vast empire, from Greece to the Indus River, in the 330s B.C.E.